Finding yourself as the victim of any type of crime is challenging. The aftermath can be even more daunting when the crime itself was violent.

 Personal Protective Gear

 Once the crime scene has been released, the cleanup process can commence.
-Before the hands-on efforts to cleanup a crime scene commence, those working on the remediation efforts must be clad in appropriate personal protective gear.
+Before the hands-on efforts to clean up a crime scene commence, those working on the remediation efforts must be clad in the appropriate personal protective gear.
 This includes: